bclins/bclins.github.io/fall24/math121/notes.md

 $$n p_0 \ge 10 \text{ and } n (1-p_0) \ge 10.$$
 In practice, the normality assumption is usually satisfied as long as there are at least 15 successes and 15 failures in the sample.

+We looked at whether these two assumptions are satisfied for this example:

 1. In our first example of a hypothesis test we looked at an example where I got 10 out of 25 guesses correct with Zenner cards.
 Does that example satisfy the assumptions above?

 Another thing you have to decide when you do a hypothesis test is how strong the evidence needs to be in order to convince you to reject the null hypothesis.
 Historically people aimed for a **significance level** of $\alpha = 5\%$.
 A p-value smaller than that was usually considered strong enough evidence to reject $H_0$.
 Now people often want stronger evidence than that, so you might want to aim for a significance level of $\alpha = 1\%$.
 I'm some subjects like physics where things need to be super rigorous they use even lower values for $\alpha$.
 Unlike the p-value, you pick the significance level $\alpha$ before you look at the data.